nodejs/node/doc/api/events.md

 the change is made.
 However, calling [`emitter.setMaxListeners(n)`][] still has precedence over `EventEmitter.defaultMaxListeners`.

-Note that this is not a hard limit.
+This is not a hard limit.
 The `EventEmitter` instance will allow more listeners to be added but will output a trace warning to stderr indicating that a "possible EventEmitter memory leak" has been detected.
 For any single `EventEmitter`, the `emitter.getMaxListeners()` and `emitter.setMaxListeners()`